qgis/QGIS-Enhancement-Proposals/qep-342-charts.md

 The charting capabilities will then be exposed through the layout designer via a new layout charts item.

-### Qgs{Line,Bar,Pie}Chart classes
+### Qgs{Line,Bar,Pie}ChartPlot classes

-A new series of chart classes - QgsLineChart, QgsBarChart, and QgsPieChart - will be added to render these specific chart items.
-The classes would be parented to pre-existing QgsPlot classes and re-impelment the render( QgsRenderContext & ) and renderContent( QgsRenderContext &, QRectF ) functions.
+A new series of chart classes - QgsLineChartPlot, QgsBarChartPlot, and QgsPieChartPlot - will be added to render these specific chart items.
+The classes would be parented to pre-existing QgsPlot classes and re-implement the render( QgsRenderContext & ) and renderContent( QgsRenderContext &, QRectF ) functions.

-Preparatory work will be needed to split Qgs2DPlot into a generic Qgs2DPlot and a specialized Qgs2DXyPlot so axis-less graphs such as QgsPieChart can be parented to the generic Qgs2DPlot.
+Preparatory work will be needed to split Qgs2DPlot into a generic Qgs2DPlot and a specialized Qgs2DXyPlot so axis-less graphs such as QgsPieChartPlot can be parented to the generic Qgs2DPlot.
+The existing classes are marked as non-stable, permitting this API break.

-All three chart style implementations would rely on QgsSymbol classes to render its data components.
+All three chart style implementations would rely on QgsSymbol classes to render their data components.
 E.g., for the bar chart, a QgsFillSymbol would be used to render the bars.
 This will ensure that rendered charts within print and atlas layouts look and feel exactly the same as other items and map canvases.
 The chart rendering will inject a couple of variables into a chart scope to allow for users to leverage data-defined properties.

+In addition, a pair of QgsChartPlotRegistry and QgsChartPlotGuiRegistry will be added to keep track of available chart types.
+This will also enable python plugins to extend the current set of chart types.
+Their functions and members will match pre-existing QGIS registry classes such as callouts and sensors registries.

 ### Chart data handling: QgsPlotData